KudosKing/Material_Design_Text_Field/README.md

 This repository is on working on text field with android material design.

-Check the tutorial on below link
+Check the tutorial at below link

 http://www.funkoding.com/android-material-design-working-with-text-field-material-design/